SchweizerischeBundesbahnen/scion-toolkit/docs/site/tools/observable.md

 ***

 *Note on the detection of position changes:*\
-The Observable uses a relatively simple approach to detecting element position changes.
-It assumes the browser to support the native `ResizeObserver` API or logs a warning otherwise.

 There is, unfortunately, no native browser API to detect position changes of an element in a performant and reliable way.
 Our approach to detecting position changes of an element is based on the premise that it usually involves a parent or a parent's direct child changing in size.
 Repositioning can further occur when the user scrolls a parent container or when elements are added to or removed from the DOM.
 This covers most cases, but not all.